The Story (continued)

 Even the Sheriff claims that Earl Williams is a sane man: "He's just as sane as I am."

-In the jailhouse, Bruce has been detained for stealing a watch from Diamond Louie (Bruce's mishap was set up by Walter).
+In the jailhouse, Bruce has been detained for stealing a watch from Diamond Louis (Bruce's mishap was set up by Walter).
 Hildy rescues Bruce from jail by threatening the jailer that she will write up the incident in the newspaper ("Well, perhaps you'd better read the Post in the morning").
-During their taxi ride, Bruce realizes his wallet is mysteriously missing (pickpocketed by Louie to hopefully retrieve the certified check)!
+During their taxi ride, Bruce realizes his wallet is mysteriously missing (pickpocketed by Louis to hopefully retrieve the certified check)!
 As she leaves the taxi in the front of the press room, she promises: "I'll be down in three minutes.
 We're taking the next train."